creditcardGenius Team

 Is Visa or Mastercard better in Canada?

 There’s not much of a difference in the acceptance rates for Visa and Mastercard in Canada.
-If you want cash back on modest spending, consider using a Mastercard.
-But if you love luxurious travel perks, a Visa is best.
+If you want cash back on everyday spending, consider Mastercard.
+But if you love luxurious travel perks, consider Visa.
+The best Visa in Canada is the RBC Avion Visa Infinite Privilege, and the best Mastercard in Canada is the MBNA Rewards World Elite® Mastercard®.

 Can you get a Visa credit card with a credit score of 600?

-A credit score of 600 may be too low to get one of Visa’s ultra-premium cards, but secured and student cards fit this criteria, so consider the Home Trust Secured Visa Card and/or Scotiabank Scene+ Visa Card for Students.
+Yes, you can get a Visa card with a credit score of 600.
+This score may be too low to get one of Visa’s premium cards, but the CIBC Aventura Gold Visa Card is a highly-ranked card with estimated credit score requirements of 560-659.
+Also consider the Home Trust Secured Visa Card or Scotiabank Scene+ Visa Card for Students.

 What is the highest rank of Visa card?

-The highest rank is the Visa Infinite Privilege program, which requires at least $150,000 personal income.
+The highest-ranking tier of Visa is Visa Infinite Privilege, which requires at least $150,000 in personal income.
 Benefits of the program include complimentary concierge service, complimentary wine tours across Ontario and BC, and access to the Visa Infinite Dining Series.
+The best Visa Infinite Privilege card is the RBC Avion Visa Infinite Privilege.

-In Canada, both Visa and Mastercard are widely accepted.
-Both offer competitive perks like travel insurance, rewards, and airport lounge access.
-Ultimately, it comes down to individual needs, the card’s rewards program, and where you shop most frequently.
+In Canada, both Visa and Mastercard are very popular and widely accepted by big and small retailers.
+Both credit card networks offer cards with competitive perks like travel insurance, rewards, and airport lounge access.
+Ultimately, the best card comes down to individual needs, so consider a card’s individual benefits before worrying about whether it’s a Visa or Mastercard.

 Read more about creditcardGenius